 Since 2013 we’ve been getting help from California’s Active Transportation Program, or ATP.

 ATP taps both state and federal funds to provide a total of about $120 million each year for bike and pedestrian projects across California.

 The program allows cities, counties, transit agencies and other public agencies to compete for grants to build bicycle/pedestrian paths, install bike racks, and other projects or programs that make walking or biking easier, safer and more convenient.

 Project Sponsors Can Compete for ATP Funding

 MTC just completed programming funds from Cycle 2.
 ATP Cycle 3 will cover FY 2019-20 and FY 2020-21.
-The Call for Projects begins April 15, 2016; applications for both the statewide and regional ATP are due on June 15, 2016. $120 million is available for programming through the Statewide ATP Cycle 3, and $20 million is available in MTC’s Regional ATP Cycle 3.
+The Call for Projects began April 15, 2016; applications for both the statewide and regional ATP were due on June 15, 2016. $120 million is available for programming through the Statewide ATP Cycle 3, and $20 million is available in MTC’s Regional ATP Cycle 3.

-In order to be eligible for both Statewide and Regional ATP, applicants must submit the statewide application to Caltrans and both the statewide and regional supplemental applications to MTC by the June 15 deadline.
+In order to be eligible for both Statewide and Regional ATP, applicants must have submitted the statewide application to Caltrans and both the statewide and regional supplemental applications to MTC by the June 15 deadline.

 Statewide ATP Cycle 3 Materials